0.58.0 #

 section (including the prompt line where you type in the query, and the info

-line where the counters are displayed) with --input-border
+line where the counters are displayed) with --input-border and put a label

-on it with --input-label
+on it with --input-label.

 git ls-files | fzf \